meggie2047/python_crawler/README.md

 ###1.
 Clone the Project
 git clone https://github.com/meggie2047/python_crawler.git
 cd your_project
 ###2.
-Install Dependencies11
+Install Dependencies
 Make sure you have Python and pip installed.
 Then install the project dependencies using the following command:

 pip install selenium pandas
 ###3.
 Run the Scraper
-Execute the following command in the terminal to run the scraper and fetch data from Douban's Top 250 movies list: v1 is for douban movie info, only including title and url, v2 is for fetching movie detail
+Execute the following command in the terminal to run the scraper and fetch data from Douban's Top 250 movies list: v1 is for douban movie info, only including title and url, v2 is for fetching movie detail.

 python douban_top250_se_v2.py
 ###4.
 Analyze the Data